flutter/website/src/docs/get-started/flutter-for/android-devs.md

 required for applications implementing Material Design.
 It builds upon a WidgetsApp by adding Material specific functionality.

-You can also use a `WidgetApp` as your app widget, which provides some of the same functionality, but is not as rich as `MaterialApp`.
+You can also use a `WidgetsApp` as your app widget, which provides some of the same functionality, but is not as rich as `MaterialApp`.

 To customize the colors and styles of any child components, pass a